Data as a Lever: A Neighbouring Datasets Perspective on Predictive Multiplicity: Related Work

 \textbf{Data and Multiplicity.} \citet{meyer2023dataset} proposed a framework for dataset multiplicity, showing how noisy data can introduce multiplicity.
 However, while their focus lies in aggregating variance across datasets using a fixed learning pipeline, we instead investigate and minutely compare variations across datasets and their relationship with downstream multiplicity under changing learning pipelines.

 The works closely related to our theoretical analysis are those of \citet{semenova2024path,watson2023predictive}. \citet{semenova2024path} demonstrate that noisier tasks, i.e., tasks with higher inter-class distribution overlap, exhibit higher multiplicity. \citet{watson2023predictive} provide similar insights on the low separability of a task as a potential cause of multiplicity.
 Interestingly, our examination of neighbouring datasets under a shared Rashomon parameter reverses these trends~\citep{semenova2024path,watson2023predictive}.
 This is because existing frameworks are designed to compare distinct tasks, and not neighbouring datasets within a single task.
-Our framework addresses this gap, enabling the study of how data processing affects multiplicity.
+Our framework addresses this gap, enabling the study of how data processing choices affect multiplicity.

 On the empirical side, the study by \citet{cavus2024investigating} is most related to our work.
 They conduct a large-scale empirical analysis of data balancing methods and their effect on multiplicity.
-We provide a similar analysis for data acquisition and imputation techniques.
+We provide a similar analysis for active learning and data imputation techniques.
 Furthermore, drawing on our theoretical insights, we also introduce \textit{multiplicity-aware} data processing, which can achieve the lowest (or highest) multiplicity while preserving accuracy.

-\textbf{Active Learning and Data Imputation.} In this work, we study two components of data processing from the lens of neighbouring datasets, namely active learning and data imputation.
+\textbf{Active Learning and Data Imputation.} In this work, we study two forms of data processing from the lens of neighbouring datasets, namely active learning and data imputation.
 Active learning focuses on selecting the data points to label~\citep{ren2021survey,aggarwal2014active}, recognizing that labeling is often expensive.
 On the other hand, data imputation deals with the issue of missing data~\citep{miao2022experimental}.
 Together, they represent decisions that developers must navigate during data collection and preparation.
-Although both fields have rich histories of research, to the best of our knowledge, we are the first to study their impact on multiplicity.
+Although both fields have rich histories of research, we are the first to study their impact on multiplicity.